Will Fuller: 2018 season

-Fuller missed the season opener at the New England Patriots with a hamstring injury, which the Texans lost 27–20.
-He made his season debut in Week 2 against the Tennessee Titans as the second receiver on the Texans' depth chart.
-He had eight receptions for 113 yards and a touchdown in the 20–17 road loss.
-In the following game, a 27–22 loss to the New York Giants, Fuller had another solid outing with five receptions for 101 receiving yards and a touchdown.
-During Week 4, he notched his third consecutive game with a touchdown in a 37–34 overtime victory over the Indianapolis Colts.
-During a Week 8 42–23 home victory against the Miami Dolphins, Fuller tore his ACL, prematurely ending his season.
-In seven games and starts, he finished the season with 32 receptions for 503 yards and four touchdowns.
+Fuller missed the season-opening 27–20 road loss to the Patriots due to a hamstring injury.
+He made his season debut in the next game against the Titans as the second receiver on the Texans' depth chart.
+During that game, Fuller recorded eight receptions for 113 yards and a touchdown in the 20–17 road loss.
+In the next game against the New York Giants, he had another solid outing with five receptions for 101 yards and a touchdown during the 27–22 loss.
+The following week against the Indianapolis Colts, Fuller notched his third consecutive game with a touchdown, finishing the 37–34 overtime road victory with four receptions for 49 yards and the aforementioned touchdown.

+During a Week 8 42–23 victory over the Miami Dolphins, Fuller had five receptions for 124 yards and a touchdown before leaving in the fourth quarter with a knee injury.
+It was later revealed that he tore his ACL, prematurely ending his season.
+Fuller finished the 2018 season with 32 receptions for 503 yards and four touchdowns in seven games and starts.
 Without Fuller, the Texans finished atop the AFC South with an 11–5 record and lost to the Colts in the Wild Card Round by a score of 21–7.

 2019 season

 On April 26, 2019, the Texans picked up the fifth-year option on Fuller's contract.

-Fuller returned from his injury in time for the Texans' season opener on the road against the New Orleans Saints.
-He recorded two receptions for 69 yards in the 30–28 loss.
-During a 53–32 victory against the Atlanta Falcons in Week 5, Fuller finished with 217 receiving yards, marking the first time in his NFL career with 200+ yards in a game.
-During Week 12 against the Indianapolis Colts, he racked up 140 yards on seven receptions in the 20–17 victory.
+Fuller returned from his injury in time for the season-opener against the New Orleans Saints, recording two receptions for 69 yards in the narrow 30–28 road loss.
+During a Week 5 53–32 victory over the Atlanta Falcons, he had 14 receptions for 217 yards and three touchdowns, marking the first time in his NFL career with over 200 receiving yards in a game.
+During a Week 12 20–17 victory over the Colts, Fuller had seven receptions for 140 yards.

 Fuller finished the 2019 season with 49 receptions for 670 yards and three touchdowns in 11 games and starts.
-The Texans finished atop the AFC South with a 10–6 record and were the #4 seed in the playoffs.
-In the Divisional Round against the Kansas City Chiefs, Fuller caught five passes for 89 yards as the Texans lost on the road by a score of 51–31 despite having a 24–0 lead in the second quarter.
+The Texans finished atop the AFC South with a 10–6 record and qualified for the playoffs as the #4-seed.
+In the Divisional Round against the Chiefs, Fuller had five receptions for 89 yards during the 51–31 road loss despite a 24–0 lead in the second quarter.